aiven/devportal/docs/platform/howto/saml/setup-saml-onelogin.rst

 .. note::
    You will need to assign users in OneLogin before the connection will work.
 If you experience errors, try selecting **Reapply entitlement Mappings** under *More Actions* in the *Settings* of your OneLogin App.

-If you still have issues, you can use the `SAML Tracer browser extension <https://addons.mozilla.org/firefox/addon/saml-tracer/>`_ to  check the process step by step.
+If you have issues, you can use the `SAML Tracer browser extension <https://addons.mozilla.org/firefox/addon/saml-tracer/>`_ to  check the process step by step.
 The errors shown in the tracker should help you to debug the issues.
 If it does not work, you can request help by sending an email at support@Aiven.io.